conan-io/docs/tutorial/creating_packages/configure_options_settings.rst

 Nevertheless, if we delete it in the ``configure()`` method we can pass the option but it will have no effect.

-As you have noticed, the ``configure()`` and ``config_options()`` methods **delete** an option if certain conditions meet.
-But why are we doing that, and what are the implications of removing that option?
-This is related to how Conan identifies packages that are binary compatible with the configuration set in the profile.
-Let's get a bit deeper into this topic.
+As you have noticed, the ``configure()`` and ``config_options()`` methods **delete an option** if certain conditions meet.
+Let's explain why we are doing this and the implications of removing that option.
+It is related to how Conan identifies packages that are binary compatible with the configuration set in the profile.
+In the next section, we introduce the concept of the **Conan package ID**.

 Conan packages binary compatibility: the **package ID**
 -------------------------------------------------------